Hong Kong unrest: Huge rally marks 6 months of protests | DW | 08.12.2019

-Demonstrators have planned a major march in Hong Kong for Sunday, a day before the city marks six months since the start of mass protests that have morphed into a wider anti-government movement.
+Some 800,000 demonstrators marched in Hong Kong on Sunday, a day before the city marks six months since the start of mass protests that have morphed into a wider anti-government movement.

 The protesters weaved through the financial hub's main island under crisp winter skies, in what looked set to be the biggest turnout in months.